wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 thinking about drastic changes I could attempt.
 Even if they didn't change my state of being, harnessing the feelings was at least an opportunity to fix things about myself I normally wouldn't make an effort to.
-In some such moments, indeed changes resulted in me not only getting out of the grief but getting to a even better place.
+In some such moments, indeed changes resulted in me not only getting out of the despair but to an even better place than I started.

 {% image /images/pathfinding/big-jump.png "" %}

-By thinking in terms of methodical searching like this, I find myself pushed to try new things, while also maintaining what acceptance of what's good in my life.
-And when things are bad, it has helped me to ameliorate the situation.
+By thinking in terms of methodical searching like this, I find myself pushed to try new things, while also maintaining acceptance of what's good in my life.
+And when things get bad, it has helped me to ameliorate the situation.

 If I keep with this mentality, will I ever reach the global optimum?
 I don't know.
 I don't even know if such a thing exists.
 But I know that even just the